UWaterloo-Formula-Electric/firmware/README.md

 - “How does the container reach my host?”
 Use host.docker.internal.
 On Docker Desktop this is built-in; on Linux engines we map it to the host gateway so it works the same.
 (OpenOCD listens on :3333 by default.)

-- ST-LINK not detected (WSL path): confirm the device is attached to WSL via usbipd wsl list / attach, then check lsusb in WSL before opening the container.
-Microsoft Learn

 - Git “safe.directory” warning: our container sets a system-wide trust for /workspaces/* on first run.
 If you still see it, run: git config --global --add safe.directory $(pwd)